Conscription in Rhodesia: Paramilitary units

 From the early 1970s, all white men aged between 38 and 60 were required to serve with the Police Reserve.
-Some younger conscripts who were judged to not be suitable for the Army were also posted to the Police Reserve.
-Farmers and men in certain other occupations also served in the Police Reserve rather than the Army.
+Some younger conscripts who were judged unsuitable for the Army were also posted to this force.
+Farmers served in the Police Reserve rather than the Army.
+Men who undertook their national service with the BSAP underwent similar basic training as those selected for the Army and were then transferred.

 The Police Reserve had two components, 'A' Reserve and the Field Reserve.
 The 'A' Reserve undertook crime prevention tasks.
-The Field Reserve was mainly used to guard farms, key elements of infrastructure and protect convoys travelling by road.
+The Field Reserve was mainly used to guard farms and key infrastructure and protect convoys travelling by road.
 Field Reserve units were usually poorly trained, led and equipped.
-At its peak size, the BSAP comprised approximately 11,000 regulars (most of whom were black) and between 30,000 and 35,000 reservists.
+Several of the Police Anti-Terrorist Units mainly comprised reservists; these forces undertook counterinsurgency tasks including two-week long deployments to rural areas where they were involved in combat alongside the Army.
+At its peak, the BSAP comprised approximately 11,000 regulars (most of whom were black) and between 30,000 and 35,000 reservists.

+National servicemen were allocated to the Ministry of Internal Affairs from the start of 1975.
+These men were trained to administer and protect the protected villages which the Rhodesian Government had forced many black people to move into.
+The national serviceman (called a 'vedette') was often the sole white official in the village and led 15-20 black district security assistants.
+The young and inexperienced vedettes often struggled, with this contributing to the poor results of the protected village program.
+From late 1975, reservists aged between 25 and 38 were assigned to this role, leading to better results.
+The Internal Affairs teams suffered a relatively high casualty rate.